Dollar: Europe and colonial North America

 The Spanish dollar, natively called Peso, was the main coin of the Spanish Empire.
 This coin is from 1739.

 The Joachimsthaler of the 16th century was succeeded by the longer-lived Reichsthaler of the Holy Roman Empire, used from the 16th to 19th centuries.
-The Netherlands also introduced its own dollars in the 16th century: the Burgundian Cross Thaler (Bourgondrische Kruisdaalder), the German-inspired Rijksdaalder, and the Dutch lion dollar (leeuwendaalder).
+The Netherlands also introduced its own dollars in the 16th century: the Burgundian Cross Thaler (Bourgondische Kruisdaalder), the German-inspired Rijksdaalder, and the Dutch lion dollar (leeuwendaalder).
 The latter coin was used for Dutch trade in the Middle East, in the Dutch East Indies and West Indies, and in the Thirteen Colonies of North America.

 For the English North American colonists, however, the Spanish peso or "piece of eight" had always held first place, and this coin was also called the "dollar" as early as 1581.
 Spanish dollars or "pieces of eight" were distributed widely in the Spanish colonies in the New World and in the Philippines.